 Conversely, doctors have found that 90% of systemic medical conditions reveal themselves in our mouths.
 It is a known fact that gum disease is more prevalent among those with uncontrolled diabetes and its’ presence can be an indication that you should make an appointment with a doctor for diabetic testing.
 Lesions in the mouth can indicate some autoimmune diseases such as HIV/AIDS.
 Lost teeth may signal the onset of osteoporosis, a disease which causes bones to become weak and brittle.
 Declining oral health can also be a observed in many during the onset of Alzheimer’s Disease.

 Prevent Illness with Good Oral Hygiene

 So your teeth are looking out for you, but what can you do to look out for them?
-Dr. Goris recommends brushing at least twice daily or after meals and flossing daily to remove the plaque that forms on our teeth and feeds bacteria, leading to tooth decay.
+Dr. Stevens recommends brushing at least twice daily or after meals and flossing daily to remove the plaque that forms on our teeth and feeds bacteria, leading to tooth decay.
 Keeping your body properly hydrated is also crucial as saliva washes away excess food that can form plaque and neutralizes some of the enamel-destroying acids from the foods we eat.
 A healthy diet with a minimum of added sugar is also recommended.
-Most importantly, you should schedule regular appointments with Dr. Goris at Beautiful Smiles in the Greenwood/Indianapolis area to treat any issues as soon as they arise.
-To schedule a cleaning and consultation with Dr. Goris today call (317) 886-4512 or schedule an appointment online.
+Most importantly, you should schedule regular appointments with Dr. Stevens at Beautiful Smiles in the Greenwood/Indianapolis area to treat any issues as soon as they arise.
+To schedule a cleaning and consultation with Dr. Stevens today call (317) 886-4512 or schedule an appointment online.